qfpl/ban-instance/README.md

 data Foo = -- ...

--- Declare that Foo should never have an Eq instance
+-- Declare that Foo should never have a ToJSON instance
-$(banInstance [t|Eq Foo|] "why Eq Foo should never be defined")
+$(banInstance [t|ToJSON Foo|] "why Eq Foo should never be defined")
 ```

 ## Motivation

 Banning an instance allows the programmer to actively declare that
-this instance should never be defined, and to provide a reason why.
+this instance should never be defined, and provide a reason why.
 In
 terms of what programs the compiler will accept, banning an instance
 is the same as leaving it undefined.